sandeshAdhikary/sandeshadhikary.github.io/projects/index.md

 ---
 Here's a summary of some of my projects

+### BeigeMaps: Behavioral EigenMaps for Reinforcement Learning from Images
+Training reinforcement learning (RL) agents directly from high-dimensional image observations continues to be a challenging problem.
+A recent line of work has proposed learning representations that encode behavioral similarities between states quantified by the bisimulation metric.
+Such representations are learned as isometric mappings from the state space to lower dimensional Euclidean space that preserves the bisimulation metric between pairs of states.
+However, such an isometric mapping may not exist.
+We propose an alternative approach: allow distortions in long-range distances, but still preserve the short-range local metric structure.
+This leads to new representations, which we call Behavioral Eigenmaps (BeigeMaps), corresponding to the eigenfunctions of similarity kernels induced by existing behavioral distances.
+Additionally, Laplacian eigenmaps are known to reveal cluster structures in data, which can be beneficial for downstream policy learning.

 ### Geometry-Aware Sampling using Kernel Herding
 Riemannian manifolds crop up routinely in various domains, robotics being a prime example.
 Various properties of a robot such as its orientation (spherical manifold), full pose (SE(3) manifold),